kasznare/kasznare/README.md

 ## Short Bio

 Graduate architectural designer Msc, Computer Science Msc.
 Helped various companies (Royal Haskoning, Studio IN-EX, Melde, Éte, Merkbau, 3D Fire Bim) automate their engineering processes.
-Currently leading a small team of 5 people at Studio IN-EX.

 I held various positions as Lead software developer, Project Manager and Consultant.

 Creating automation opportunities with software or low code solutions is the most impactful thing I can bring to the table.
 So I'm always **on the lookout for companies in the engineering sector** with a desire to automate.